850-222-3803

 FAANS serves as a vital link between nonpublic schools and the Florida Legislature, Florida Department of Education, as well as other government departments, and nonpublic school support services such as Florida High School Athletic Association and scholarship-funding organization.
 FAANS is the conduit for information related to nonpublic school education for parents, media, national school organizations, and government agencies in Florida and beyond.

-Additionally, FAANS is the Florida Council for American Private Education (CAPE) representative in Washington, D.C.
+Additionally, FAANS is the Florida representative to the Council for American Private Education (CAPE) in Washington, D.C.

 A major function of FAANS is monitoring local, state, and national legislation impacting nonpublic schools.
 In state issues, FAANS provides members of the Florida Legislature with information about nonpublic education in Florida as well as nonpublic school viewpoints on current and pending legislation that might affect the private sector.